fission-codes/fission-server/design/README.md

 ## Event Sourcing

-Instead of recording the `createdAt` and latest `modifiedAt`, the Fission server records immutible events.
+Instead of recording the `createdAt` and latest `modifiedAt`, the Fission server records immutable events.
 This stores more data in the database, but has multiple advantages:

 - Schema migrations can be reconstituted performed directly or by playing over the log
 - Post hoc analysis and debugging is possible